 Nothing can prepare you for what it’s like to see a total solar eclipse in all its mind-blowing glory.
 It’s one of the most overwhelming natural phenomena I’ve ever witnessed.
 It leaves you in total awe, wanting to see more.
 Wanting to see another one.
 It is as if you’re staring directly into the vortex of the universe.
 And it’s highly addictive.
 Read about chasing the fascinating solar eclipse in this story.
 And find out when the next one is!

 The rare natural phenomenon of ‘kruiend ijs’ in The Netherlands.
 Drifting sheets of ice, causing unusual scenes as they piled up around the shores of the inland sea IJsselmeer.
 A sight that is usually confined to (sub) Arctic environments much further north.

 Eldfell volcano suddenly arrived in spectacular fashion on the island of Heimaey on 23 January 1973, and caused quite some upheaval.
 After it finished its business on July 3 of that same year, it now lies dormant and watches over the island peacefully.
 But occasionally it still erupts a rainbow.

-The Icelandic dalalæða, the elusive natural phenomenon of fog waterfalls.
+The Icelandic dalalæða is an elusive natural phenomenon of fog waterfalls.
+When it crawls up a valley and bumps into obstructions, it causes waterfalls of fog tumbling down the mountain tops.
 I was incredibly lucky to experience this, being at the right place at the right moment when it accidently happened.
 I stood right in the middle of it, and saw spectacular waterfalls of fog flowing over the rocks and mountains all around me.
 I’ve never seen anything like it.
 It was absolutely magical.